aws-samples/aws2tf/README.md

 ### S3 Buckets

-Can fail if your login/SPN doesn't have acccess to the KMS used for encryption.
+Can fail if you don't have acccess to the KMS key used for encryption.